(Quick Reference)

 Here are the items authors may need to address when upgrading to this version of the plugin.

-instance.
-This was done to make the methods more consistent with the
+theConnectionContextinstance.
+This was done to make the methods more consistent with thecreateChannelmethods and to encapsulate theConnectionContextobjects inside the manager.

-objects can now be retrieved from the consumerManager
+TheConnectionContextobjects can now be retrieved from theconsumerManagerbean.

-- Many of the methods inside of the
+- Many of the methods inside of the ConsumerManagerandConnectionManagerhave been renamed to adhere

 to a common interface.
 This should only affect projects that use these beans directly.

-- Some of the methods inside of the
+- Some of the methods inside of the RabbitContexthave been renamed to match the interface used by

 the various managers.